ukcsra/awards/nominate.md

 ### Time

-This nomination will take up to 15 minutes to complete.
+This nomination will probably take around 15-30 minutes to complete.
 You must complete the nomination in one sitting: unfortunately this form doesn't save nominations until you click "Submit" at the end.

 ### Only write things you are OK with being made public